eptecon/GlueLogics/README.md

  - [customization](/customization) contains white labeling data and documentation about how to customize frontend and backend.

- - [documentation](/documentation) contains documentation about server configurations and application installation.
+ - [documentation](/documentation) contains documentation about server configurations, application installation and reference manuals.

  - [enteties](/enteties) contains example and own dashboards, plugins and rules configurations.